jackhistorynorton/Minnesota-History/1133-syllabus-fa18.md

 **Required Resources**

-- Peg Meier. _Bring Warm Clothes: Letters and Photos from Minnesota's Past_, Minnesota Historical Society Press (Available on reserve in our library.)
+- Two chapters from Peg Meier. _Bring Warm Clothes: Letters and Photos from Minnesota's Past_, Minnesota Historical Society Press (Available on reserve in our library.)

 - Access to high-speed internet connection with web-accessed computer -not just a cell phone or tablet.
 You can use Normandale's computers for this.